Chapter 1

 The most remarkable feature of the hominid jaw system is undoubtedly its location on the top of the spine.
 The rebalancing of the body with the head perched on the top of a vertically upright spinal column profoundly alters many of the features of the jaw system.
 DuBrul commented, "To understand the teeth, you need to look at the feet."

-Upright posture provides significant survival advantages.
+Upright posture offered significant survival advantages.
 Perched on top of a double condyle articulation with the vertebral column, the head can pivot on its base and thereby move around quite freely in relation to the rest of the body.
 With enlarged sternocleidomastoid muscles and elongated mastoid processes to facilitate head rotation, the eyes are close enough to the midline to develop stereoscopic vision without losing a wide field of view.
+Mammals like primates could use upright posture for short periods of time, but that required significant muscular expenditure, because they could not achieve a posture well balanced against the forces of gravity.

-However upright posture also requires restructuring the skeletal system to incorporate the mandible and the jaw muscles with a completely restructured cranium into a balanced and therefore sustainable habitual upright postural stance.
+To achieve this physical balance in a habitual stance requires restructuring the skeletal system.
 In quadrupeds, the spinal vertebrae are arranged in a simple linear sequence forming a beam parallel to the ground and supported by four widely spaced vertical struts.
 Functional components simply hang from this beam.
 The head hangs from the shoulders by the thick postcervical muscles attached to the prominent occipital bone, and the neurovascular connections between the brain and the rest of the body pass directly through the occipital foramen.
 The forward ends of the food and air channels, hanging in sequence, are easily kept separate and scarcely affected by movements of the head.
 The role of the cervical muscles in head posture just involves assisting in opening and closing the mouth.

 Simply uprighting one of these quadrupeds would create an unstable tower, (below left), because balancing a quadruped skull on the top of an upright vertebral column would require tremendous traction forces downward at the back of the skull in order to prevent it from rolling down onto the chest.
 Many of the apes were able to stand and walk upright with their powerful muscles, but they could not maintain upright posture without great effort by their muscles.
 Habitual upright posture requires an upright stance that was well balanced so the postural muscles can maintain a low tonus and thereby good resting circulation which keeps them ready for action.
 Hominid bipedalism (below right) enables a balanced upright postural stance by aligning all of the body's structural components along a single axis in which the center of mass is located generally on a plumb line through the center of the pelvic girdle and over the feet.